linkedin/lambda-learner/README.md

 - `label` => The datum label.
 For example, this could be binarized (0.0, or 1.0) for a classification task, or in the range [0.0,1.0] for a regression task.
 - `features` => A list of `Feature`s. `Feature` is a Name-Term-Value representation which we'll discuss next.
-- `offset` => The score that the associated global fixed-effects model produces for this datum.
-This represents all relevant information about the global model on top of which the random-effect component we are about to train is an adjustment.
+- `offset` => The score that the associated fixed-effects model produces for this datum.
+The score from a deep or non-linear fixed-effect model is captured in just one parameter.
+We use this score as the residual to train the random-effect models.

-Both training data features and model coefficients are represented using the `Feature` class. `Feature` is a Name-Term-Value (NTV) representation, where the name is the feature name, the term is a string index for the feature (supporting categorical and numerical vector features), and the value is the numerical value corresponding to a name-term pair.
+Both features (from the training data) and model coefficients are represented using the `Feature` class. `Feature` is a Name-Term-Value (NTV) representation, where the name is the feature name, the term is a string index for the feature (supporting categorical and numerical vector features), and the value is the numerical value corresponding to a name-term pair.
 When a `Feature` is used to describe a model, the value is the coefficient weight.

 Here's a toy example of data and a model using single feature: a categorical representing a user's favorite the season of the year.
 In actual practice, you would create these data structures by reading in external resources and wrangling them into this form.